InsidiousMind/code.LiquidThink/src/_posts/2017-07-23-writing-a-window-manager-in-rust (Ruwm).markdown

 ![My Setup](/uploads/2017/07/23/my_rice.png)

 Tinkering is something of a hobby for me, so a good window manager on a good linux distribution is essential.
-All a WM is a program which communicates with X11 through (usually) the xcb or xlib libraries, and 'manages' your windows.
+All a WM  does is communicate with X11 through (usually) the xcb or xlib libraries, and 'manages' your windows.
 Manage, in this context at least, means tiling, which is a possible layout of windows.
 Looking at the above picture, you may notice that the windows are arranged in a very specific way.
-They're in their own boxes, and together they look like tiles.
+They are in their own boxes, and together they look like tiles.
 This is a style of WM's known as 'tiling' and it's done in such a way as to maximize screen real-estate.

 A more traditional 'Desktop Environment' like KDE, Gnome, or even Microsoft Windows doesn't do this without any additional add-ons.
 Those environments prefer a 'floating style' as opposed to the 'tiled' style.
 This decision was made probably because it's more natural for an average person to move windows around, resize them, and generally use their environment with ease.
 Tiling Window Managers, on the other hand, are made to be as lightweight and efficient as possible.
 Some are made in less than 1000 lines of code, (XMonad, dwm, and even i3 are quite small programs).
 They are generally used by people who value function over ease-of-use.
 However, this does not mean they can't look amazing (a look at [unixporn](http://reddit.com/r/unixporn) is proof).